Legislature > Frequently Asked Questions

 - Ask for a reply if you want one.
 However, keep in mind how many meetings and hearings your legislator must attend.
 They will call or write to you as soon as they are able.

-- And finally, be sure to say "thanks."
+- And finally, be sure to say "thank you."

 - Don't use form letters or post cards.
 Use your own words.
-Legislators say, "I'd rather get one short, simple, handwritten letter than a hundred form letters that organizations urge people to write.
-The letters come in stacks 300 deep.
-Even if they're handwritten, they're word for word the same."
-Also, use personal or business stationery, or a plain sheet of paper.
+Legislators would rather get one short, simple, handwritten letter or an email than a prepared message that organizations urge people to write.

 - Don't address a legislator as "Congressman."